spaconference/spa-website/README.md

 To run locally: `bundle exec jekyll serve`.
 The output of that command will tell you where the site is running locally (something like `localhost:4000/$conference_year/`).

+## To update the site

+Do not commit to master.
+Raise a pull request with your changes and then merge to master when ready.

+Merging to master will deploy your changes to the live site.

 ## If you want to add a page

 Some of the common pages are already present in this repo but excluded from the build and the menu.
 If you want to use one of those pages: